NTPC - Investment Analysis: Buy Signal or Bull Trap?

 🏭 Industry

-- Power sector expected to benefit from renewable energy expansion and government infrastructure push.
+- Power sector benefits from renewable energy expansion and government infrastructure push.

 🔎 Conclusion